hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 First edition of course, stays almost intact, with some tweaks though.

 The town folk, rallied by the preacher woman, has beaten and raped the bartender girl.
 She begs Roland to kill her.
 O Discordia! she screams before getting a headshot.

-The Man in Black also mentions the reasons behind following the Crimson King:
-*"You think that John Farson or I are on the wrong side.
+The Man in Black also mentions the reasons behind following the Crimson King: *"You think that John Farson or I are on the wrong side.
 But what makes you believe you are on the right one?
+Every light casts a shadow.
 The Crimson King might have gone mad and recluded in the Tower, his ways are mysterious, yes.
 But that doesn't affect my reason to be on his cause.
+Sometimes in order to create, one must first destroy.
 The problem with this whole good & bad thing is that chaos is not evil any more then order is good.
 Balance between chaos and order is necessary.
 With no chaos nothing would ever change or be created.
 Without order nothing could ever thrive once it is created.
-Every light casts a shadow.
-Conflict forces change and change is how progress happens.
-Progress demands sacrifice.
-Sometimes in order to create, one must first destroy.
+Conflict forces change and change is how progress happens, progress demands sacrifice.
 The Crimson King is starting a revolution, and for it to succeed, the world as we know it hast to end, the Tower must fall!"*

 ### 2. The drawing of the three

 Pretty much stays intact too.
 When Roland looses his fingers laments with O Discordia!
 He doesn't prevent Jack Mort from killing Jake. *Roland killed him twice*.

 ### 3. Wizard and glass

 We learn about Roland's youth story at Mejis.

 Roland sees Susan die in the Wizard's glass and is devastated, blaming himself for her death, O Discordia!
-When the ka-tet returns from Mejis, they bring the Grapefruit orb and a kid with them, Bill, who is now an orphan because of the Big Coffin Hunters killed his parents.
+When the ka-tet returns from Mejis, they bring the Grapefruit orb and a kid with them, Bill, who is now an orphan because of the
+Big Coffin Hunters killed his parents.

+After Gabrielle Deschain's matricide, Roland and Jamie are sent to Hambry, to investigate reports of a skin-man murdering people.
+Vannay gives them silver bullets just in case the story is not made up.

-After Gabrielle Deschain's matricide, Roland and Jamie travel to Serenity, where the sisters that run the place agree to adopt young Bill.
-They also give Roland a note written by his mother during her stay in there.
+They are also commanded to deliver young Bill to Serenity, which is nearby.
+The sisters that run the place agree to adopt Bill and also give Roland a note written by his mother during her stay in there.

 In this note, his mother reveals that Marten has predicted that Roland will one day kill her.
 Although this has caused her to slowly lose her sanity, in the end she forgives Roland and asks that he forgive her infidelity to his father and betrayal of Gilead in return.
 She also warns him: *"Be careful my boy.
 Some enemies don't have weapons, but sharp words.
-And words are sometimes deadlier."* Roland never talks about this with his father.
+And words are sometimes deadlier."*

+Roland never talks about this with his father.

 ### 3. Wolves of Calla

 Oy joins the ka-tet.

 They find Calla (the far end of their known Mid-World) after chasing someone who was visiting the North Central Positronics Dogan.

 The Dogan becomes the standard metaphor for the internal workings of the brain of the ka-tet and Mia's possession.

 There is a door they cannot open with the Crimson's King eye graffited.

 They are later introduced to the town folk, dance the Commalah, etc.

 The kat-tet receives Black Thirteen from the cult that worshiped doors, the Mannis.
 Eddie sees Roland's past in it and how he will betray them for the Tower.
 Roland sees all the ones he left behind because of his quest, Sussanah who can hold many personalities gets possessed by Mia, a demon from the Prim that inhabited inside the orb, that now starts to grow in her and wants the to steal the orb, reach for the tower and free all the creatures that inhabitat the Prim.

 We understand why Roland is how he is, and why he wants to set the Tower aside to help this town, to redeem himself.
 His determination for the tower is succumbing now, he feels guilty, he is not as cold-hearted as he once was.

 Jake's death would be Roland's secret to this ka-tet, and that's hunting him, giving him nightmares, he tells no one but Talitha, the matriarch of the town, during the sessions where she helped him with his arthritis.
 She also makes Andy, her robotic personal assistant, fond of telling horoscopes, promise that will help Roland in times of need.

 She dies of age, but gives Roland possession of her cross to lay at the Tower.
 At her burial Andy says O Discordia!